Buy four shows and save. (Don’t worry, ticket exchanges are free.)

 Subscriptions must comprise an equal number tickets to each show.
 Prices subject to change after November 29.

 Joseph V. Melillo, executive producer since 1999, is responsible for the artistic direction of the Brooklyn Academy of Music (BAM).
-During his tenure, BAM has enjoyed increases in both programming and audience attendance in its BAM Harvey Theater, BAM Howard Gilman Opera House, BAM Rose Cinemas, and BAMcafé.
+During his tenure, BAM has enjoyed increases in both programming and audience attendance in its Harvey Lichtenstein Theater, Howard Gilman Opera House, Rose Cinemas, and BAMcafé.
 Prior to his current position, Melillo served as BAM’s producing director, following a six-year tenure as founding director of the Next Wave Festival.

 Melillo has served on the faculty of the Brooklyn College Graduate Program in Arts Management and on the boards of directors for the Association of Performing Arts Presenters and En Garde Arts.
 He was a panelist for the National Endowment of the Arts Dance Program and the New York State Council on the Arts, and served as Multidisciplinary Panel Chair of the Pew Fellowships in the Arts’ 2003 and 2007 Awards.
 Melillo is a lecturer at colleges and universities nationally and internationally.
 He currently serves as a member of the International Arts Advisory Committee for the Wexner Prize (Wexner Center for the Arts).
 Melillo earned a Bachelor of Arts degree in English and theater at Sacred Heart University in Fairfield, Connecticut and a Masters of Fine Arts in speech and drama at Catholic University of America in Washington, DC.
-He is currently celebrating his 27th year at BAM.
+He is currently in his 32nd year at BAM.